{summary #bullet -1}

 The Global Reporting Initiative (GRIS) represents the current point of reference for the drafting of sustainability reporting.

-Gli GRI standard They are a set of guidelines for the sustainability reporting: they consist of a modular and interdependent structure, so as to help organizations to better create reports in the economic, social and environmental fields.
+The GRI standards are a set of guidelines for the sustainability reporting: they consist of a modular and interdependent structure, so as to help organizations to better create reports in the economic, social and environmental fields.

 How reporting standards change: from GRI to ESRS